Embodying Rhythm’s Marimba, Rhythm and Music Summercamp with David Alderdice and Arlyn Alderdice – July 15th through July 20th, 2018

 What to bring to camp –

-sleeping gear – please bring a pillow, blankets or a sleeping bag, a sleeping pad or air mattress (we will have a few pads and air mattresses to lend out if needed, please let us know).
+sleeping gear – Unless you are renting a room, please bring a pillow, blankets, or a sleeping bag, a sleeping pad or air mattress (we will have a few pads and air mattresses to lend out if needed, please let us know).
 Tent and rain fly if you are wanting to camp outside.

 clothing – please bring appropriate clothing for playing music and moving around comfortably, for playing outside in nature, and for sleeping.
 It will be warm to hot during the day and cool to cold at night, so it is advised to bring layers along with a jacket or coat for the evening camp fires.
 Make sure to bring at least one pair of closed-toe shoes, sneakers or hiking boots and a sun hat.